This post may contain affiliate links. Please read our disclosure policy.

 Step 3: Add cocoa powder, sugar, salt, egg and mashed banana to mug and blend with a fork until thoroughly combined, smoothing out any lumps.

-Step 4: Microwave (affiliate link) on HIGH powder for 60 seconds.
+Step 4: Microwave on HIGH powder for 60 seconds.
 Check if cake is puffy and set in the center.
 If not, microwave on HIGH for 30 seconds more, or until cake is set in the center.

 Step 5: Allow to cool.
 Eat directly from the mug or remove to a small plate.

-Microwave Banana Cocoa Mug Cake
+Microwave Banana Cocoa Pudding Cake (Easy, Gluten-Free, WW Friendly)

 Ingredients